The Adventure of Shoscombe Old Place: Plot

 Holmes decides to investigate on the spot.
 He and Dr. Watson go to Berkshire posing as anglers and learn some interesting things.
 The keeper of the inn where they are staying is the one who now has Lady Beatrice's dog, and it is quite an expensive breed, one that an innkeeper ordinarily could never afford.

 With the innkeeper's permission, Holmes takes the dog for a walk, and goes to Shoscombe, where he releases it as Lady Beatrice's carriage comes out of the gate.
 The dog dashes forward enthusiastically at first, but then flees in terror.
 Then, even though a maid and Lady Beatrice are supposedly the only two people in the carriage, it is a male voice that yells "Drive on!"

 Then there is the crypt.
 John Mason observes that a heap of bones there earlier is now gone.
 Holmes finds a coffin with a fresh, swathed body in it.
 Just then, Sir Robert arrives, catching Holmes and Watson in the act.
 After Holmes makes it plain that he has deduced most of the odd goings-on, Sir Robert invites him and Watson back to the house and explains everything.

 About a week earlier, Lady Beatrice died of dropsy, and Sir Robert felt compelled to keep the fact secret so that the creditors would not swoop down on Shoscombe before he had a chance to win the Derby and pay off all his debts.
-He and the maid's husband hid the body in the crypt, but also found that they had to dispose of an older body—in the furnace.
-This same man also dressed up in Lady Beatrice's clothes and took her place in the carriage each day.
-The dog knew what had happened and might have given the game away if its noise had aroused suspicion.
+Sir Robert and the maid's husband transported his deceased sister to the crypt and hid the body in the coffin, but also found that they had to dispose of the coffin's original body—in the furnace.
+The maid's husband also dressed up in Lady Beatrice's clothes and took her place in the carriage each day.
+The dog knew what had happened and might have given the game away if its barking protests had aroused suspicion, which is why Sir Robert had given away the dog to the innkeeper.

 Holmes refers the matter to the police, but the story ends happily.
 Shoscombe Prince wins the Derby, Sir Robert escapes any major judicial penalty for what he did to his sister's body, and he pays off all his debts with a great deal left over.